Ayawningp/learing-machinelearning/README.md

 Therefore, the purpose of this project is not to present optimized or efficient code but rather to chart my learning process.

+## Predicting EV Car Purchases
+Given synthetic data provided by kaggle, I created a XGBoost model that predicts the probability that an individual will buy a EV.
+With this model I achieved a Roc Auc of 0.94168.

 ## AirBnb Price Predictor
 Given AirBnB data from New York City, I created a price predictor that considers features such as amenities, location, and availability to predict housing prices.
 With this model, 65% of the change in prices can be associated to this models chosen features.